capensis/canopsis/doc/sakura/FR/fr__snooze.rst

 When an alarm is displayed on the widget list, the user **MUST** be able to snooze it.

-If an alarm is snoozed by a user, the alarm is switched to "snoozed" during a time period defined by the user.
+If an alarm is snoozed by a user, the alarm is switched to a ``snooze`` state (not visible by default) during a time period defined by the user.

 During this time period, the alarm is not visible.
 If the alarm state switch to OK during the snooze period, this alarm **MUST** will not be shown again.